MapleBloom/NewsPaper/README.md

 - gettext to translate text at .py files and templates.
 - modeltranslation to translate dynamic part (from models).
 - flatpages and modeltranslation - details of migrations.
 <p> </p>

+- viewsets for Comment model and its reverse relationship models by means of Django Rest Framework with Urls.
+- GET, POST, PUT, PATCH, DELETE requests.
+- authentication at app and views, filtration, pagination.
+<p> </p>